LBrockmanK/AInotes/pptx_to_obsidian/Notes/Universal Quantifiers.md

 So to express “Everyone has someone that they like” we use for all x, there exists y. which means that each x can have a different y that they like.
 (Or they can like the same y; there is no restriction).

 However to express “There is someone who is liked by everyone”, we have to put the existential on the outside (exists x for_all y likes(x,y)) .
+Properties of quantifiers:
+x P(x) is the same as x P(x)
+x P(x) is the same as x P(x)

+Why?
+x sleep(x)“Everybody sleeps.”
+x  sleep(x)double negative: “Nobody doesn’t sleep.”
+35

+Another interesting property is that we can rewrite each of the quantifiers in terms of the other one.
+You just negate both the new quantifier and the sentence inside the expression.

+This is akin to saying that we can reduce a double negation.

+For example in English, “everybody sleeps” means the same as “nobody doesn’t sleep.”
+Properties of quantifiers:
+x P(x) when negated is x P(x)
+x P(x) when negated is x P(x)

+Why?
+x sleeps(x)“Everybody sleeps.”
+Negated:  (x sleeps(x))
+x  sleeps(x)which says: “Somebody doesn’t sleep.”
+36

+Along these lines , when we have a universal “For all x P(x)” and we negate it to “not for all x P(x)”, then this is the same as saying “there exists x,  not P(x)”.
+In other words, the two negations on the outside can be eliminated.
+(But leave the one on the inside alone!)

+So, an equivalent of “It is not the case that everybody sleeps.” is to say that there is somebody that doesn’t sleep.”